 Red flags refer to alarming signs that something bad is happening.
-At a private medical facility, including private dentistries, there is always the danger that the dentist is over prescribing, over analysing or doing useless and unwarranted dental treatments just to get paid for them.
+At a private medical facility, including private dentistries, there is always the danger that the dentist is overprescribing, analyzing, or doing useless and unwarranted dental treatments just to get paid for them.
 Here are some red flags to look out for while at the dentist.

 Lack of a treatment plan

-When it comes to finance at the dentist, you should know what kind of plans they have for you.
-A treatment plan is an itemised and priced list of all of the procedures that will be needed to nurse your mouth back to optimal health.
-If the dentistry does not give you a treatment plan, than there is really no way for you to know how much your treatments will cost, what kind of treatments you need, which procedures have been done, and which are still to go.
-This is a classic rip off strategy, and any dentistry that does not produce a treatment plan that is visible, accessible and intelligible to the patient should be avoided.
+When it comes to financing at the dentist, you should know what kind of plans they have for you.
+A treatment plan is an itemized and priced list of all of the procedures that will be needed to nurse your mouth back to optimal health.
+If the dentistry does not give you a treatment plan, then there is really no way for you to know how much your treatments will cost, what kind of treatments you need, which procedures have been done, and which are still to go.
+This is a classic rip-off strategy, and any dentistry that does not produce a treatment plan that is visible, accessible, and intelligible to the patient should be avoided.

 Dental treatments that do not make sense

 Going to a dentist is tricky because they are medical professionals who may spot problems that are not visible to you; this is why they are dentists.
 But sometimes certain dental treatments may not make much sense.
-Fillings are typically over prescribed, when just a faint retouch and some cleaning is enough to stop a pre-cavity form developing further.
-If every single pre-cavity is billed as a filling, or is made into a cavity that then needs a filling, than you are the victim of unethical dental practices, and can sue.
+Fillings are typically overprescribed, when just a faint retouch and some cleaning is enough to stop a pre-cavity from developing further.
+If every single pre-cavity is billed as a filling or is made into a cavity that then needs a filling, then you are the victim of unethical dental practices and can sue.